andandandand/image-dataset-curation/workshop_task.md

 	* [Bike-lane safety guide](https://www.youtube.com/watch?v=nNMmz6Ei9Qg)

-#### Note
+## Ethics
-Please ensure that you adhere to ethical guidelines while curating the dataset.
+Please ensure that you adhere to ethical guidelines while curating your dataset.
 Consider privacy concerns related to the images you are collecting.
 Do not download images that are subject to copyright laws.